Sylius/Sylius/docs/getting-started-with-sylius/custom-business-logic.rst

         "quantity": 1
     }

-This should return a response with the cart which should contain ``shippingTotal``:
+This should return a response with the cart that should contain a ``shippingTotal``:

 .. code-block:: json